DSA-2019/A1-Hotplate/README.md

 <img src="Hotplate/DSA-2019-A1-LinkedRRSet.png" height="400">

 ## Overview
-This is a repository containing a project
+This is a repository containing a project creating a single entity that can be part of multiple elements forming a hotplate.